ibm-granite/granite-3.0-language-models/CONTRIBUTING.md

-# Contributing to Granite Code Models
+# Contributing to Granite 3.0 Language Models
 We want to make contributing to this project as straightfoward as possible.

 ## :memo: Issues